Fowler, New York

 Fowler is a town in St. Lawrence County, New York, United States.
 The population was 2,202 at the 2010 census.

 The Town of Fowler is located on the southwestern border of the county and is southwest of Canton and southeast of Gouverneur.

 History

+Fowler was established in 1816, when it was formed from parts of the towns of Rossie and Russell.
+The first settler was Brigadier General James Haile, who purchased a square mile of land in June 1807.
+Construction of mills on the river began later that year, and a furnace began operating in 1833.
+Many families fled during the War of 1812, and rapid settlement only began in 1820.